Nike has an invite-only celebrity gym with kale juice on tap -- here's what it's like to work out there

 It’s tough to get an invite, but you can get a firsthand look here.

 Here we are -- at 45 Grand in Soho.
-For a few hours, I get to be around the energy of the elite!
+For a few hours, I get to be among the energy of the elite!
 (The gym was empty, aside from a few employees.)

 The space functions as both a gym and an event space.
 In October, Nike held its spring/summer 2016 preview here.
 From a business perspective, it's a natural extension of Nike's core apparel brand.
 Nike makes technologically advanced apparel, so it has to demonstrate how it works somehow.
 The brand calls it an 'elevated space' -- consider it an elite showroom of sorts.